 In the first step, you can specify the server configuration type, whose values and descriptions are listed in the select box.
-We will use the default, "Development Machine", to minimize memory usage.
+I will use the default, "Development Machine", to minimize memory usage.
 For the TCP/IP networking options, it is probably best to use the recommended values.
 To see the advanced configuration options available, click the "Show Advanced Options" checkbox before clicking the "Next" button.
 Note that the number of steps changes to four ("1 / 4").

 In the second step, you must set a password for the root account.
 Since this is a fresh installation, no value is entered in the "Current Root Password" field.
-Optionally, you may add database users, which we will not do.
+Optionally, you may add database users, which I will not do.

 In the third step, you can change the default Windows service name ("MySQL56"), elect to not have the server begin on Windows startup, and have the server run under a user account different from the standard system one.
 In our case, the only change is to remove the version number from the service name, since it is quite unlikely you will be running multiple MySQL servers simultaneously.

 The optional fourth and final configuration step is only encountered if one had earlier requested to see the advanced options.
-Here one can change the error logging options, which we will leave as is.
+Here one can change the error logging options, which I will leave as is.

 The configuration will complete, but it may result in a warning message, displayed in yellow on a white background, and thus difficult to read.
 In this case, the message reads "Last Warning: Failed to add firewall rule".
 Clicking the "Show Details" button reveals the same warning amid other log messages, but no information as to what caused the firewall failure or how to resolve it.

 In fact, since it is a warning but not an error, it is not clear if it will cause problems later.
-After all, if the rule is to allow bypassing the firewall, then it may be of no consequence for local development since we do not want the MySQL server sending or receiving anything over the Internet.
+After all, if the rule is to allow bypassing the firewall, then it may be of no consequence for local development since I do not want the MySQL server sending or receiving anything over the Internet.
 It is possible that the firewall rule could not be set as a result of not explicitly running the installer as an administrator, but usually Windows 7 helpfully prompts for administrator privileges if needed.

 The last dialog indicates that the installation process is done.